Sarah Sanders Must Be ‘Shunned’ For Not Doing Her Job Properly, Conservative Writer Says

 “You brought up a comedian to attack my appearance and call me a traitor to my own gender,” she said.
 “As far as I know, I’m the first press secretary in the history of the United States that’s required Secret Service protection.”

-But Rubin argues that Sanders has once again led the country down by not righting the wrong of Trump’s comments, instead choosing to double down with “lies.”
+But Rubin argues that Sanders has once again let the country down by not righting the wrong of Trump’s comments, instead choosing to double down with “lies.”
 She argued that the only way to counter Sanders’ stance would be to shun her completely, and not televise either Trump’s rallies or indeed briefings from the press room.

 “We don’t have to put it [the press briefing] on television, we don’t have to put it on television live,” Rubin suggested on Sunday.
 “If by some chance she utters some morsel of accurate information it could be fact-checked and related to the audience.
 The same thing with the rallies — no reason to put them on live television.”